-- (a) RESETS all acknowledged zone(s). - (b) Silences the internal sounder. - (c) The acknowledged zone alarms are removed from the alarm list. - (d) In MAF-configured RDUs if no more un-isolated alarms exist, the bells, ancillary and Brigade Alarm relays will turn OFF, if they were ON.
+- (a) Issues a reset command for the indicated zone. - (b) Silences the internal sounder. - (c) The acknowledged zone alarm is removed from the alarm list (if the alarm is cleared). - (d) If no more un-isolated alarms exist, the External Bell, warning system, ancillary relays and Brigade Alarm relay turn OFF, if they were ON.